 The Jimmy Reid Foundation has been established in memory of Jimmy Reid and to continue the legacy of radical political thinking his life represented.

-The Foundation is an independent ‘think tank’ and advocacy group focused on practical, policy proposals for transforming Scotland which are based on analysis and investigation of the current Scottish and global political, cultural and social situation.
+The Foundation is an independent ‘think tank’ and advocacy group for the advancement of education focused on practical policy proposals for transforming Scotland, which are based on analysis and investigation of the current Scottish and global political, cultural and social situation.

 The Jimmy Reid Foundation was set up to include the full range of progressive politics in Scotland.
 All the work of The Reid Foundation is based on a series of underpinning principles drawn from Jimmy’s own radical political thinking that:

 - society should be based on equality and social justice

 - people should have the democratic power to influence their workplace and social institutions